sigmundch/DEP-nonuri-imports/proposal.md

 The library identifier is a dotted name, where each segment of the name is used to denote a portion of the path of the import.

-There are three rules to construct an import URI from a library identifier:
+There are two basic rules to construct an import URI from a library identifier:

   * **dart imports**: libraries identifiers of the form `dart.name` are interpreted as the URI `dart:name`.